commonknowledge/movement-app/scripts/availability.md

 ## Script
 - Welcome to Movement!
 I'm Alex from the team, here to get you started.
-- Tell us one or two times of the week that you can commit to getting involved.
 - If you're up for it then tell three times of the week you are free in the next month - something like "Tuesday evenings" or "any Saturday in January".
-We'll match you up with a campaign that meets at that time so you can definitely make it.
-If not let us know why and we can try something else to get you involved. 🙂
+- We'll match you up with a campaign that meets at that time so you can definitely make it.
+If that doesn't sound cool let us know why and we can try something else to get you involved. 🙂